malclement/CustomObsidianAI/README.md

 - `HUGGINGFACE_TOKEN`: Optional token for accessing private models on Hugging Face
 - `DEBUG`: Set to `False` in production to disable auto-reload
 - `PORT`: Server port (default: 8000)

+## Customizing Prompts

+The system and user prompts can be customized by editing the files in the `prompts/` directory:

+- `system.txt`: Defines the system instructions for the AI
+- `user.txt`: Template for processing user content (uses `{content}` placeholder)